 To do very slow dribbling hold LB or L1 while moving (note if stood still this now does fifa street type skills).
 This gives precise movement.
 Then you can nudge left stick or right stick into space.
 Left stick for smaller flicks right stick for longer flicks.
 Or combine LB L1 control when stood or slow moving with a skill.

 The next type of dribble is close control but moving at a normal pace.
 To do this hold LT or L2 only.
 You can turn while running slowly and just as defender tries to get close change the direction of the left stick.

-Then there is the new improved precision dribbling in FIFA 13.
+Precision dribbling is not as good in FIFA16 as in FIFA15, for small changes of direction and skipping to side of players.
 To do this hold both LT and RT or L2 and R2.
-Makes your player put his foot over the ball and you can move backwards dragging the ball with you and slightly diagonally backwards and forwards.
+Makes your player put his foot over the ball and you can move to the side dragging the ball with you and slightly diagonally backwards and forwards.
 Try using this when approaching box and a defender is about to try tackle or slide.
-You can move backwards with the ball or diagonal to miss it and then burst away with left stick into box or simply shoot now you have time and space.
+You can move sideways with the ball or diagonal to miss it and then burst away with left stick into box or simply shoot now you have time and space.
 Or even just carry on running if they attempted a slide.